Koekoek1337/AH_Ticket-To-Ride/README.md

 ### Simulated Annealing Hillclimber
 The simulated annealing Hillclimber algorithm attempts to optimize a random solution for the train routing problem by either removing, adding or replacing a route.
 The algorithm is biased towards replacing a route with a 75% chance.
 Adding and removing a route both have a 12.5% chance to occur.

-New routes are created in the same manner that they are created for the random algrithm.
+New routes are created in the same manner that they are created for the random algorithm.

-Any change that results in a point increase for the system is immeadiately accepted.
-Otherwise it has a chance of being accepted based on it's cooling scheme.
+Any change that results in a point increase for the system is immediately accepted.
+Otherwise it has a chance of being accepted based on its cooling scheme.

 <br>

 #### Cooling schemes
-The main use of using simulated annealing algorithms is that it allows an algorithm to accept a state that may scores less points than the previous state.
+The main reason for using simulated annealing algorithms is that it allows an algorithm to accept a state that may score less points than the previous state.
 This can prevent an algorithm from getting stuck at a local optimum, giving it more opportunities to find the true optimum state of a system.

 Probability of the accepting the worse state is based on the score difference between the old and new state (dScore) and the "Temperature" (T) of the system according to the following formula<sup>1</sup>